hossein1376/kala/README.md

 ### internal/structure

-This module consists of structs to define the request, response, and data structure; hence the name.
+This package consists of structs to define the request, response, and data structure; hence the name.
 It's equivalent of `dto` in some other architectures.

 ### internal/transfer

-This module is tasked with the data transfer inside the application, as well as to the clients.
+This package is tasked with the data transfer inside the application, as well as to the clients.
 It features a general HTTP response function, besides many other helper functions each meant for a specific status code.

 `transfer` also is home to a handful of structs that all implement `error` interface.
 They are meant to be used as a mean of conveying state between other layers and the handlers.

 ### pkg